 - Flight and accommodation booking

-- Interpreting services
+- Translation services

-All you need to do is to leave a request on the Booking Health website and our manager will contact you shortly.
+All you need to do is leave a request on the Booking Health website, and our manager will contact you shortly.

-Choose treatment abroad and you will for sure get the best results!
+Choose treatment abroad and you will get the best results surely!